netxms/netxms-doc/admin/database-monitoring.rst

 A PostgreSQL user with **CONNECT** right to al least one database on the server.

-If the **PostgreSQL.DatabaseSize** parameter should be monitored the user must have the **CONNECT** right to other databases on the server too.
+If the **PostgreSQL.DatabaseSize** metric should be monitored the user must have the **CONNECT** right to other databases on the server too.

 Starting from the PostgreSQL version 10, the user must have the he role **pg_monitor** assigned.